 How will the progress be monitored?

-The class teacher will plan and oversee appropriate provision for your child and this will be monitored by our SENCo.
-The individualized plan will be regularly reviewed to meet the changing needs of each individual.
-This individual education plan will be shared with parents on a termly basis.
+The class teacher will plan and oversee appropriate provision for your child and this will be monitored by our SENDCo.
+Their ‘I CAN’ plan will be regularly reviewed to meet the changing needs of each individual.
+This plan will be shared with parents on a termly basis.
 Support may be planned within the classroom and provided by the class teacher or teaching assistant.
 Sometimes small groups or individual interventions will be put in place; these groups will usually be led by a teaching assistant and take place during the time when peers are engaged in similar areas of the curriculum.
-The SENCo will ensure that the information about a child’s SEN or EHC (Education Health Care) plan is shared and understood by teachers and all relevant staff who come into contact with that child.
+The SENDCo will ensure that the information about a child’s SEN or EHCP (Education, Health and Care Plan) is shared and understood by teachers and all relevant staff who come into contact with that child.
 All documents relevant to the child are stored securely on our shared drive for staff to access.

 The Headteacher carries out regular tracking of all pupils’ progress.
 Formal and informal assessment is ongoing in the classroom.
-Any interventions are carefully monitored to ensure that SEN provision is formally reviewed four times a year by the Class teacher, so that provision and pupil progress is monitored.
+Any interventions are carefully monitored on a four-weekly cycle.
+SEN provision is formally reviewed at least three times a year by the Class teacher, so that provision and pupil progress is monitored.
 Parent consultation evenings are held twice a year, and parents are invited to meet additionally with the SENDCo, should they require further opportunity to discuss the support for their child.
-For children with a Statement of educational need or EHC Plan, formal reviews are held annually with the child, parents, school and all appropriate agencies are invited to attend.
+For children with an EHCP, formal reviews are held annually with the child, parents, school and all appropriate agencies are invited to attend.